Adarsh-aot/youtubecrewai/Readme.md

 # Define the finder agent
 finder = Agent(
     role="Finder",
-    goal="Find best possible YouTube channel for learning a skill({topic}) from YouTube.", backstory="You are an agent that helps you find the best possible YouTube channel for learning a skill({topic}).", tools=[youtube],
+    goal="Find 2 best possible YouTube channels for learning a skill ({topic}) from YouTube.", backstory="You are an agent that helps users find the best possible YouTube channels for learning a skill ({topic}).", tools=[youtube],
     llm=llm
 )